 Final Thoughts on Peacock

-Peacock will be entering a crowded streaming space when it launches in April 2020, but there are reasons for NBCUniversal to be optimistic that it will have success.
+Peacock entered a crowded streaming space in 2020.
+After a year in the market, there are reasons for NBCUniversal to be optimistic that it will enjoy long-term success.

 First and foremost, the decision to make portions of Peacock free with the support of advertisements may be the biggest differentiator for this service.

 Next, The Office has an extremely loyal following.
-Having the exclusive streaming rights to the Dunder Mifflin gang is going to be enough to get some people to give the service a trial run.
-But that doesn’t happen until January 2021, so Peacock will have to bide its time until then.
+Having the exclusive streaming rights to the Dunder Mifflin gang is going to be enough to get some people to give the service a trial run and consequently stick around.

-Will you be looking to add Peacock to your streaming options in 2020?
+Will you be looking to add Peacock to your streaming options?
 Let us know what you think in the comments below!